Air & Ink Studio

 About

 I encourage my students to enjoy the process and the journey as much as the outcome.
-We experiment with different techniques to see what works best for the style of music they want to sing, their bodies, and how they process information.
-In my art classes, I ask my students to quiet their inner critic while we work with a variety of ways to embellish and customize the lesson’s patterns and ideas.
+We experiment with different techniques to see what works best for their style of music, their bodies, and how they process information.
+I ask my students to quiet their inner critic while we work with a variety of ways of ideas – sometimes easier said than done!
 I create a judgement-free, playful zone so students can take time and learn what they need to learn at their own pace.

 Everything I teach is rooted in science.
 Zentangle® draws from mindfulness and flow – there’s brain science in that art!
 The latest voice science and acoustic vocal pedagogy guides how I teach voice.
 Part of my job is to translate these ideas into something concrete that a student of any age can understand and use.